Cuppixx/RidiculousCodingCuppixxVersion/README.md

 - You can choose between the original beeping sound and my typewriter sound
 - Adjusted char / blip / newline effects
 - Adjusted overall visuals
-- Fireworks are now purple-ish instead of rainbow colored
 - Fireworks use a colored xp-image instead of colored pixels
-- Chars emited upon destruction are now red / yellow instead of rainbow colored
+- Chars emited upon destruction are red / yellow instead of rainbow colored by default
+- Added additional color customization with VFX-Color-Themes (Still WIP)
 - Chars when typing get a small randomized rotation
 - Less overhead in code
 - Saving now utilizes godots resources instead of .ini files